ripred/JavaChess/README.md

 ![](color-console-chess.png)

-### Running the program:
+#### Running the program:

 $ java -jar chess.jar

+##### To end the program simply hit ctrl-c at any time.

-#### To play against the computer change the _humanPlayer_ value to true in the editable chess.properties file and re-run the jar file.
+##### To play against the computer change the _humanPlayer_ value to true in the editable **chess.properties** file and re-run the jar file.
 Or change any of the other options and re-run the jar file.
 Play around!
 Many interesting combinations are available there:

 ```